 Much later, I had to think about this dream, especially during the bombardments in Germany, where I was forced to work.
 It always gave me a feeling of trust, that I would be rescued by one of the shamans.
 Bombs were falling all around us, but we were spared in a concrete cell, thirty of us.

-I don’t know how much much I should attribute to the the power of these archetypical images.
+I don’t know how much I should attribute to the power of these archetypical images.
 Maybe these electromagnetic force fields protected me, I don’t know.
 I do know that there is a lot that you can influence with your thoughts.

 In any case, Tamas Bacsi told me that one of the shamans came from the north and the other one from the South.
 One symbolized water, the other fire.
 I am a Sagittarius, a fire sign, and my ascendent is Cancer, a water sign.
 That corresponds with my dream; the fighting and the union of opposing polarities.

 About my second dream, he told me that it was the shamans who prevented me from disappearing into the white hole.
 He said that I always had to watch out that I wouldn’t end up in the maelstrom.
 “You can observe it, but don’t go any further than the edge of the maelstrom.”
 The painter Melwitch said, when he had made his white painting, “here we cannot go any further, because here begins another dimension.”
 In the same way, science has progressed so far in observing the smallest particles of matter that the energy of matter cannot be separated from one’s own thoughts.

 The white light is the energy where you have to arrive.
 In shamanism, it is called the crystal consciousness.

 These three events, the searching for the skull of a horse, the red brick, and the sleeping on the cemetery, were part of my initiation in order for me to be more conscious and to experience more knowledge later on.
 This is also the meaning of a master, to show the direction that fits with the personality of the student, and to bring his hidden talents to development, in service of the spirit.